philomates/fennel-on-norns/README.md

   (let [expr_str (b64.decode base64_str)]
     ((load expr_str)))))
 ```

+and can then be loaded in the main script via a `(require :lib.shim)` line.

 We then need to configure Conjure to base64 encode the form before passing it over, and also wrap the base64 string in a `eval_base64` call: